Off-site visibility for AI Search: where mentions come from

 They can matter more for being named in AI answers, because they carry category context even without a link.
 Backlinks still matter for discovery and traditional ranking, but a link without context is weaker for GEO than a clear mention with a correct description.

-Should I try to "turn" unlinked mentions into links?
+Should unlinked mentions be "turned" into links?

-Next step: prioritize converting mentions on credible sites first, and leave the rest alone.
+Next step: Prioritize converting mentions on credible sites first, and leave the rest alone.

 What's the difference between a mention and a citation in AI search?

-Next step: track both separately, and don't treat them like the same KPI.
+Next step: Track both separately, and don't treat them like the same KPI.

 What makes a mention "high quality" for GEO?